 ZANEC was established as a coalition by civil society actors who saw the need for a common platform to promote and advocate for EFA goals.
 As such, it is a national coalition of civil society comprising Community Based Organizations (CBOs), Faith Based Organizations (FBO’s), Non-Governmental Organizations (NGOs) and Teachers Trade Unions (TTUs) and recently Student Unions working to enhance advocacy for the provision of quality education in Zambia.
-The membership of ZANEC currently stands at sixty -eight (68) Member Organizations spread around the country.
+The membership of ZANEC currently stands at eighty- one (81) Member Organizations spread around the country.

 The Coalition is guided by its constitution, with supreme powers being vested in the General Assembly comprising all Member Organizations .A Board is elected at the General Assembly held every two (2) years for a four (4) year term and subject to a second (2nd) term.
 The Board is responsible for providing policy guidance, initiating policy formulation or review as well as providing oversight to the Secretariat.
 Education Sub-Sector Committees are aligned to the Zambian Education System and chaired by five Board Members specifically mandated to do so among others.
 The Education committees are a deliberate strategy to facilitate Member Organizations influence on defining the Coalitions advocacy positions and to facilitate best practice sharing and learning across the Coalition.
 A full time Secretariat comprising twelve (12) members of staff facilitates and coordinates the operations of the Coalition.